Get-GPRegistryValue

 Specifies the name of a registry value for which this cmdlet gets the registry-based policy setting.

-For instance, the registry key HKLM\Software\Policies\Microsoft\Windows NT\DNSClient
+For instance, the registry key HKLM\Software\Policies\Microsoft\Windows NT\DNSClient can have a

 value with the following name: UseDomainNameDevolution.
 For the default value of a registry key,